 Business interruption insurance — also known as business income coverage and commonly included as part of a business owner’s policy package — exists to mitigate the financial burden on businesses that are forced to halt their operations due to covered perils.
 Some of the expenses income coverage can help pay for include:

-A business owner’s policy allows a company to cover all of their major property and liability risks in a single package with premiums that are usually lower than they would be when purchasing each coverage individually.
+A business owner’s policy allows a company to cover major property and liability risks in a single package with premiums that are usually lower than they would be when purchasing each coverage individually.
 The components of a BOP are typically commercial general liability, commercial property insurance, and business income interruption insurance.

 Commercial auto insurance covers your business against bodily injury and property damage as a result of operating a company vehicle, such as a commercial truck and company car.
 Different types of coverage that accompany commercial auto insurance include medical payments from accidents, collision coverage for car damages, auto liability if someone sues, comprehensive coverage in case of a theft, and uninsured motorist coverage.